 Happiness is a choice and purpose is a verb

-There have been many studies into the different stages of life that we normally all go through.
+There have been many studies into the different stages of life that we usually all go through and why happiness is a choice.
 A small percentage deviates from the norm, but generally everyone - whether we like it or not - is subjected to the same stages.

-One could say that the phases depend on the primary need that people have.
-Unfortunately, in the first four phases, it is usually you who are central, and only in the final phase will it become clear that life is actually about others and yourself.
+One could say that the happiness phases depend on the primary need that people have.
+Unfortunately, in the first four phases, it is usually you who are central.
+Only in the final phase, it will become clear that life is actually about others and yourself.
 You begin to realize that life is all about adding value and meaningfulness.

 The 5 stages of life that most of us go through